Tips for Packing Props

 • You can use your World Finals Awards Ceremony t-shirts to pad a large gap.
 Do not use other team t-shirts as you may need them before you can access your props.

 • For fragile items, allow at least 2-3" of cushioning from all edges of package.
 Use air cushioning, padded paper, or foam.
 Make sure the cushioning surrounds the item on all six sides.
-Tip: inflatable pool pillows a few days before delivery of props.
+Tip: inflate pool pillows a few days before delivery of props.

 • Wrap and tape any sharp or protruding edges.